andypoly/Unity-Shader-Graph-Custom-Functions/README.md

 You can sample Depth, Color and Normal if you have them enabled (Set the requirements in your FullScreenPassRendererFeature).
 Pass Screen Position into your custom function node from the graph.

 SHADERGRAPH_SAMPLE_SCENE_DEPTH(uv);
+But the depth is different under different graphics APIs so you should check out common.hlsl to handle it.

 SHADERGRAPH_SAMPLE_SCENE_COLOR(uv); But this is actually quite broken.
 Currently it will only work if you have a Scene Color Node used in your graph.